How Good is Your Core Stability?

 PhysioWorks physiotherapists have professional knowledge in the training of core stability muscles.
 The difficulty has always been how to quantify a patient’s level of stability control.
 That is, until now.

-The solution has been to develop a useful and clinically practical method of assessing your level of core stability.
-We can then determine and at what level it fails to cope when the demands placed upon your body.
+The solution has been to develop a useful and clinically practical method of assessing your core stability level.
+We can then determine, and at what level it fails to cope with your body’s demands.
 That is, what is the individual client’s functional Back Stability Score (BSS)?

 How Do We Assess Your Core Stability?

 Your PhysioWorks physiotherapist will assess you to determine your current symptoms, pathology and functional requirement.
 Then, they’ll physically test you to decide on your back stability based your ability to activate your core control muscles (transversus abdominis, multifidus and gluteals).